julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, January 12, 2025.
+Monday, January 13, 2025.
 Quote of the day:

-> "Never underestimate the importance of fast." - Eric Schmidt
+> "Computer science is no more about computers than astronomy is about telescopes." - Edsger Dijkstra